USEPA/egrid/README.md

 CH<sub>4</sub>, and N<sub>2</sub>O; heat input; and nameplate capacity. eGRID reports this information on an annual basis (as well as by ozone season for heat input and NO<sub>x</sub>) at different levels of geographic aggregation.

-### eGRID Components
+### eGRID Repository Components
-The primary eGRID dataset is known as the eGRID production model.
-Additional supplementary datasets and tools utilize the eGRID production model to provide more information about certain aspects of the U.S. electric grid. eGRID cumulatively consists of the following components:
+The primary eGRID dataset is referred to in this repository as the eGRID production model.
+Additional supplementary datasets and tools utilize the eGRID production model to provide more information about certain aspects of the U.S. electric grid.
+The eGRID repository cumulatively consists of the following components:

--   **Production model**
+-   Production model

--   **PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions**
+-   PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions

 ### Production model